jesshill/Onish_lab/protocols/RNAi/RNAi in C elegans by E coli feeding_v2.md

   - Empty vector (L4440) is a common negative control that should result in a 0 % embryonic lethality.
 - Question specific controls:
   - Other controls can be selected for the exact question of interest.
 For example, the researcher is interested in embryonic lethality due to intestine-specific failure, _elt-2_ RNAi (intestine regulatory gene) is a typical control.

+### REAGENTS:

+<ins> Carbenicillin stock solution [100 mg/mL] <ins>
+- Combine the following reagents into a 15 mL conical tube:
+  - 1 g Carbenicillin
+  - 10 mL H2O
+- Filter sterilize the solution through a 0.22 um filter.
+- Make 1 mL aliquots.
+- Clearly label, date, and then store at -20C.
+- Can use in a concentration range of 25 - 100 ug/mL.
+  - Suggested final concentration is 100 ug/mL.

+<ins> IPTG stock solution [1 M] <ins>
+- Combine the following reagents into a 15 mL conical tube:
+  - 2.38 g Isopropyl-β-D-thiogalactopyranoside (IPTG)
+  - 10 mL H2O
+- Filter sterilize solution through a 0.22 um filter.
+- Make 1 mL aliquots.
+- Clearly label, date, and then store at -20C.
+- Can use in a concentration range of 0.1–2 mM.
+  - Suggested final concentration is 1 mM.

+### PLATE PREPERATION:

+<ins> NGM+Carb+IPTG Plates (1000 mL) <ins>

+- Mix the following reagents:
+  - 3 g NaCl
+  - 2.5 g Bacto Peptone
+  - 17 g Bacto Agar
+  - Add water to 975 mL
+- Add a stir bar
+- Autoclave for 40 minutes to sterilize
+- Cool media to about 50 – 65C.
+- Using sterile technique, add:
+  - 0.5 mL 5 mg/mL Cholesterol
+  - 0.5 mL 1 M CaCl2
+  - 0.5 mL 1 M MgSO4
+  - 12.5 mL 1 M Potassium Phosphate Solution (pH 6)
+  - 1 mL 100 mg/mL Carbenicillin
+  - 1 mL 1 M IPTG
+- Once all ingredients have been added, stir media thoroughly and then pour plates.
+- Store plates at 4C for about a month.

+### BACTERIAL PREPERATION:

+...

 ### PROTOCOL: